vaskoiii/symmetric-keyboard/readme.md

 touchscreen ohmboard (one-handed-mirror board) implementation.

-if wanting to create a hardware ohmboard instead see: https://wiki.vaskos.com/vaskos-diy-keyboard
+if wanting to create a hardware ohmboard instead, see: https://wiki.vaskos.com/vaskos-diy-keyboard

 # demo